Guides, tips, and systems advice from the leader in cloud accounting services.

 Step 3.
 The controller, who is an accountant with at least 10 years of experience, checks the transactions to make sure there are no errors.

 Step 4.
 An account manager or CFO reviews the financials before they are provided to the client.
-Since they are familiar with the individual clients, they can make sure the clients’ specific procedures are followed correctly.
+Since they are familiar with the individual clients, they can make sure clients’ specific procedures are followed correctly.

-If your startup is selling a service and starts earning revenue, it’s important to account for that revenue correctly.
-If the service is contracted over a period of time, you only get to recognize part of the revenue each month.
-For example, if your startup sells a 12-month contract for services, you only get to recognize one-twelth of your contracted revenue each month.
 The remainder of the revenue stays on your balance sheet under “deferred revenue,” and that total will come down over time as your startup recognizes the contracted revenue each month.
-That’s part of accrual accounting, which is the best way for startups to handle their accounting.
+This is all part of accrual accounting, which is the best way for startups to handle their accounting.
 It’s also what venture capital firms want to see as part of the due diligence process.

 Ready to Work With The Best Accountant?